tldr-pages/tldr/pages/common/netserver.md

 # netserver

-> Server command for the network throughput benchmarking application, netperf.
+> Server-side command for `netperf`, the benchmarking application that measures network throughput.
+> See also: `netperf` for the client-side command.
 > Homepage: <https://hewlettpackard.github.io/netperf/>.

 - Start a server on the default port (12865) and fork to background: